 A Closer Look at the Conditions Caused by Birth Injuries

 Birth injuries significantly increase the cost of raising a child.
 Two of the most damaging birth injuries related to obstetrician negligence are cerebral palsy (CP) and Erb’s palsy.
+In fact, these two conditions make up a large portion of the birth injury lawsuits we are presently handling.

 According to Cerebralpalsy.org, CP refers to a series of disorders generally affecting a person’s ability to move.
 This is caused by damage to an infant’s developing brain during pregnancy or delivery or shortly after birth.

-CP cases are the most common motor disorder in infants, occurring in one to nearly four babies out of every 1,000 births, according to the Centers for Disease Control and Prevention (CDC).
+Cerebral palsy cases are the most common motor disorder in infants, occurring in one to nearly four babies out of every 1,000 births, according to the Centers for Disease Control and Prevention (CDC).
 About 17 million people worldwide live with this condition.
 This condition, unfortunately, is often preventable.

 In addition to natural causes relating to brain development, CP may be caused by either of the following: